 12 Non-Candy Easter Basket Ideas for Kids

 Easter inspires thoughts of spring flowers, baby animals, colorful eggs, and sweet treats.
-But there is no hard-and-fast rule that says your kids have to gorge on candy on Easter morning.
-Fill their Easter baskets with non-candy gifts that still bring joy and wonder to your children.
-Keep cavities at bay by thinking beyond chocolate bunnies and jelly beans.
+But there is no hard-and-fast rule that says your kids have to indulge in candy on Easter morning.
+Instead, consider filling their Easter baskets with non-candy gifts that still bring joy and wonder to your children.

 An Easter basket with toys that encourage your child's creativity will go a long way toward their educational development.
 From crepe-paper carrots filled with small toys to crayon gift boxes that inspire your little artist, these surprise presents will bring more smiles than candy ever could.
 Tap into their sense of play and wonder as you try to come up with gifts that celebrate the spirit of Easter morning and the spring season as a whole.